Taps

 Open form

-We are currently in the process of forming a multidisciplinary group in order to reduce our carbon footprint.
-As part of this initiative, we are carrying out a complete carbon assessment (SCOPES 1, 2 and 3) in 2023 which will allow us to assess our global environmental impact.
+We are currently putting together a multidisciplinary group with the aim of helping us reduce our carbon footprint.
+As part of this initiative, we carried out a complete carbon assessment (Scopes 1, 2 and 3) in 2023, allowing us to examine our overall environmental impact.